 And in the spirit of providing the general public with “energy information,” the Department of Energy hosts guided public bus tours for super nerds interested parties.
 These bus tours are led by former Oak Ridge National Laboratory employees and visit some of the current DOE sites and labs as well as some of Oak Ridge’s first research facilities and many of the historic places you’ll read about in The Girls of the Atomic City so you can be like, “I’ve been there!” to exactly no one who cares.

-Though it was completely demolished in 2013, at the time of its construction in 1944 the K-25 building was the largest building in the entire world.
+Though they completely demolished it in 2013, at the time of its construction in 1944 the K-25 building was the largest building in the entire world.
 It measured in at a whopping 1.64 million square feet.
 And not a soul outside Oak Ridge knew it existed.
 BALLER.

 You can’t go to Oak Ridge and not take a Department of Energy bus tour—it’s the city’s bread and butter and most of the sites on the tour can only be visited on a tour.
 That being said, let’s get to some of the details.

-Bus tours cost $8 and are limited to 32 people.
+Bus tours cost $8 and limit themselves to 32 people.
 (My tour was full so you can take back all those things you said about me being the only person interested in the gaseous diffusion of uranium, mm-hmm.)

 You must be a U.S. citizen, possess a current photo ID, and be at least ten years old.
 At 35 I was still the youngest by a large margin so I think you’re good on that.